 Hank is considered an addiction and dual diagnosis treatment expert and has multiple years of experience working with clients prone to relapse.
 He also has special expertise in treating sexual addiction and compulsivity.

-At Clearview, Hank runs a weekly family support group in Westwood.
+At Clearview, Hank runs a weekly family support group.

 STEFANIE BOONE, MS, RD